miHoYo-API/miHoYo-API-Wrapper/readme.md

 Last Edit (_20/10/2023_)

+##

 ## FAQ

-※idk how to expression so i write in Japanese sry
+※Idk how to expression so I write in Japanese sometime sry

+Q. Why is no there Honkai?

+A. Idk How to change to public.
+You'll be known that meant I said.